laravel/lumen-docs/queues.md

 #### Dispatching Jobs

-Again, you should consult the full Laravel documentation for complete information on dispatching queued jobs; however, just like in the Laravel framework, you may use the `dispatch` function to dispatch jobs from anywhere within your Lumen application.
+Again, you should consult the full Laravel documentation for complete information on dispatching queued jobs; however, just like in the Laravel framework, you may use the `dispatch` function to dispatch jobs from anywhere within your Lumen application:

     dispatch(new ExampleJob);